 Have you got what it takes?

-It has been said that if you spend an average of six hours a week in the gym that you are considered an athlete.
-This statement is somewhat true but if you intend on being a high level athlete then six hours is just the beginning.
+It has been said, that if you spend an average of six hours a week in the gym that you are considered an athlete.
+This statement is somewhat true but, if you intend on being a high level athlete six hours is just a beginning.

-Six hours is much more than the average fitness buff spends on a fitness routine but, if we look at an elite track athlete’s program or swimmer they have training programs that have them in the pool or at the track four to five hours a day, and this does not include time spent in the gym.
+Six hours is much more than the average fitness buff spends on a fitness routine but again, if we look at an elite track athlete’s program or swimmer they have training programs that have them in the pool or at the track around four hours a day, and this does not include gym time.

 The athletes must train, diet, work a regular job, and promote themselves and their sport.

-All this is done in a typical day where most of us will work 8 hrs and go home.
+All of which is done in a typical day where most of us will work 8 hrs and go home.